Bikini Model Tiffany Keller Goes Shirtless & Rocks Daisy Dukes

 “American beauty,” one fan wrote.

-Looking beautiful and hot,” said one one follower, along with a row of smiley emoji with heart-sharped eyes.
+Looking beautiful and hot,” said one follower, along with a row of smiley emoji with heart-shaped eyes.

 “HEAVEN,” one admirer wrote.